 In my example, I was searching for off-peak night awards at Ventana Big Sur.

-This is a Category 7 property, which means it requires 30,000 World of Hyatt points if you wish to redeem a Standard Room award, but only 25,000 World of Hyatt points if you find off-peak pricing.
+At the time of this writing, Ventana Big Sur was a Category 7 property, which means it requires 30,000 World of Hyatt points if you wish to redeem a Standard Room award, but only 25,000 World of Hyatt points if you find off-peak pricing.

 Conversely, if you visit during peak times, Ventana Big Sur will require 35,000 World of Hyatt points for their standard rooms.

-It goes without saying that finding off-peak pricing at this property is tantamount to searching for a needle in a haystack.
-Not only is there more competition among Hyatt loyalists, but the property does not have a lot of rooms, which affects their award inventory.
+Not only is there more competition among Hyatt loyalists, but the property does not have many rooms, which affects its award inventory.

-That said, if ever you stumble upon bookable 25,000 Hyatt night awards at this property, then by all means, quickly grab them as you have just struck gold.
+That said, if you ever stumble upon bookable 25,000 Hyatt night awards at this property, then by all means, quickly grab them, as you have just struck gold.

-February did not have any off-peak awards either but March 2022 had 4 days of off-peak night awards show up, from March 14-March 17.
-Those dates will typically be highlighted with a light green shade.
+February did not have any off-peak awards either, but March 2022 saw four days of off-peak night awards, from March 14 to March 17.

 Step 6:

-Choose one of the off-peak dates as your check-in date and then select your check-out date.
+Choose one of the off-peak dates as your check-in date, and then select your check-out date.

 Click “Check Availability” and cross your fingers.

-I selected March 14th as check-in and March 17th as check-out, and then had the site run a search for award nights.
+I selected March 14th as check-in and March 17th as check-out and then had the site run a search for award nights.

 Sadly, the message below appeared after I clicked “Check Availability”, indicating that all off-peak award nights have already been sold out.